25 Amazing Facts About Science for School Assembly.

 Chemical Reactions!

-An exciting and safe chemical reaction to demonstrate is the classic vinegar and baking soda reaction.
-This reaction produces carbon dioxide gas, resulting in fizzing bubbles.
+An exciting and safe chemical demonstration is the classic vinegar and baking soda reaction.
+This reaction produces carbon dioxide gas, creating fizzing bubbles.
 Always remember to follow safety precautions during demonstrations!

 1. Did you know a bolt of lightning is five times hotter than the surface of the sun?

-2. Dark energy makes up 68% of the cosmos, while dark matter makes up 27% and only 5% of the total mass.
+2. Dark energy makes up 68% of the universe, while dark matter accounts for 27%, and only 5% is ordinary matter.

-4. A neutron star the size of a teaspoon would be around 6 billion tonnes in mass.
+4. A neutron star the size of a teaspoon would have a mass of about 6 billion tons.

-5. You might be astonished to learn that a lightning strike is five times hotter than the sun's surface.
+5. You might be surprised to learn that a lightning strike is five times hotter than the sun's surface.

-6. About 8 minutes and 20 seconds, pass before sunlight reaches Earth.
+6. Sunlight takes about 8 minutes and 20 seconds to reach Earth.

-7. Swiss biologist Johan Freidrich, Miescher made the initial discovery of DNA in 1869.
+7. Swiss biologist Johan Friedrich Miescher discovered DNA in 1869.

-8. A 650-volt electric eel fish can provide some current.
-Around 1 million earthquakes, jolt the planet each year.
+8. A 650-volt electric eel can deliver a small current.
+Around 1 million earthquakes shake the planet each year.

-9. At a temperature of -458°F, the Boomerang Nebula is the universe's coldest location.
+9. At -458°F, the Boomerang Nebula is the coldest place in the universe.

-10. The Great Barrier Reef, which is visible from space, is the biggest living structure on Earth.
+10. The Great Barrier Reef, visible from space, is the largest living structure on Earth.

-11. Honey never goes bad, so if it's preserved properly, it can last a lifetime.
+11. Honey never spoils, so if it's stored properly, it can last forever.

-12. The average person's body has, enough fat to produce seven bars of soap.
+12. The average person's body has enough fat to make seven bars of soap.

-13. Titan, a moon of Saturn, has the biggest waterfall in the entire solar system.
+13. Titan, a moon of Saturn, has the largest waterfall in the entire solar system.

-15. When we grow, some of our bones join together, so an adult has fewer bones than a baby.
+15. As we grow, some of our bones fuse together, so adults have fewer bones than babies.

-16. The size of a small automobile is a blue whale's heart.
+16. The size of a small car is about the same as a blue whale's heart.

-17. In their lifetime, most people will wait for red lights to turn green for about six months.
+17. During their lifetime, most people wait about six months for red lights to turn green.

 19. The Milky Way galaxy contains more stars than there are ways to shuffle a deck of cards.